gditfc/wily-angular-commons/README.md

 #### Outputs
 - pagination: event emitted on pagination control interactions, emits a `PaginationEvent` (`{ activePage: number, pageSize: number, totalLength: number }`)

+## WilyPopoverModule
+### PopoverComponent
+The popover component displays a popover with dynamic content around a given target.
+#### Usage
+The popover component is a wrapper around an `ng-content` block and has no content itself.
+The popover is positioned via its `toggle` method, which accepts an `Event` and positions itself off of the `EventTarget`.
+If the toggle method is called with an event and the popover is currently closed, the popover opens and aligns to the event target.
+If the toggle method is called and the popover is open or no event is passed in, the popover will close.
+#### Selector: wily-popover
+#### Inputs
+- offset: the number of pixels to offset the popover from its target
+- width: the width of the popover (any valid CSS measurement, default `auto`)
+- height: the height of the popover (any valid CSS measurement, default `auto`)
+#### Outputs
+- opened: event emitted on popover open
+- closed: event emitted on popover close

 ## Usage

 `npm install wily-angular-commons`